 Here’s a nifty little gadget from the crew at …Lost surfboards to help you dial in your next board.
-Read all the info below or to play around with the Guild Factor (the one that actually works) go to CLICK HERE.

-DIAL IN THE PERFECT FLOTATION FOR YOUR NEXT SURFBOARD
+USE OUR SURFBOARD VOLUME CALCULATOR TO DIAL IN THE PERFECT FLOTATION FOR YOUR NEXT SURFBOARD

 1. Choose your body weight by sliding the lefthand bar.